 Evidence of hematologic disease (eg, pallor, petechiae, jaundice, mouth ulcers)

 Lymphocyte subpopulations are measured in patients with lymphocytopenia.
 Measurement of immunoglobulin levels should also be done to evaluate antibody production.
-Patients with a history of recurrent infections undergo complete laboratory evaluation for immunodeficiency (see Approach to the Patient With Suspected Immunodeficiency ), even if initial screening tests are normal.
+Patients with a history of recurrent infections undergo complete laboratory evaluation for immunodeficiency Approach to the Patient With Suspected Immunodeficiency Immunodeficiency typically manifests as recurrent infections.
+However, recurrent infections are more likely to have causes other than immunodeficiency (eg, inadequate treatment, resistant organisms... read more , even if initial screening tests are normal.

 In acquired lymphocytopenias, lymphocytopenia usually remits with removal of the underlying factor or successful treatment of the underlying disorder.
-IV immune globulin is indicated if patients have chronic IgG deficiency, lymphocytopenia, and recurrent infections.
-Hematopoietic stem cell transplantation can be considered for all patients with congenital immunodeficiencies and may be curative (see Hematopoietic Stem Cell Transplantation ).
+IV or subcutaneous immune globulin is indicated if patients have chronic immunoglobulin G deficiency, lymphocytopenia, and recurrent infections.
+Hematopoietic stem cell transplantation Hematopoietic Stem Cell Transplantation Hematopoietic stem cell (HSC) transplantation is a rapidly evolving technique that offers a potential cure for hematologic cancers ( leukemias, lymphomas, myeloma) and other hematologic disorders... read more can be considered for all patients with congenital immunodeficiencies and may be curative.

 Patients have recurrent viral, fungal, or parasitic infections.